Q: What office is responsible for the administration of the campus employment program?

 Q: What forms must I complete before I can begin work?

-A: Prior to being hired, all students must complete an I-9 form.
+A: Prior to being hired, all students, who plan on working, must complete an I-9 form.
 Students who are US citizens or permanent residents must complete a W-4 form.
 International students may be required to complete a W-4 or 8233 form, depending on their country of residency.
 US students may complete required forms in the Financial Aid Office.
-International students complete required forms in the Business Office located in Vilas Hall.
+International students may complete required forms in the Business Office located in Vilas Hall.
 All students are also required to complete a NYS Notice of Pay Form for each position they hold on campus - prior to beginning work.
 Students MUST have all required payroll forms completed on or before their first day of work.

 Q: How many hours am I allowed to work?